edamla/mediterraneanagency/_books/2021-09-01-intelligence-agencies-in-ottoman-geography.md

 by Crusader and Zionist organizations through intelligence warfare starting 150 years ago.
 In this
 research:
-- Sultan Abdulhamid’s “Yıldız Intelligence Organi- zation”,
+- Sultan Abdulhamid’s “Yıldız Intelligence Organization”,
-- Operations and operatives of the Special Organi- zation,
+- Operations and operatives of the Special Organization,
 - Pre-British occupation Zionist organizations such as Nili, Bilu, Gideon, Hashomer, etc.,
 - Post-occupation Zionist organizations such as